AbinSingh/Machine_Learning/README.md

-# Machine Learning / Variable selection method
+# Machine Learning / Variable Selection Method

 Purpose:
 Purpose of this project is to create a module with methods/functions which can be used in statsmodel to select the variable in model building process.